 How to find a longarm quilting guild

 Fast forward to today, and now machine quilting is the most common way quilts are finished.
-In fact, according to the most recent Quilting in America study published in 2014, 51 percent of the respondents replied that they don’t hand quilt at all, while 72 percent most often use a home sewing machine to quilt their projects and another 19 percent use a longarm or a midarm machine!
+In fact, according to the most recent Quilting in America study published in 2017, 75 percent of dedicated quilters prefer to quilt by machine, with 18 percent of them owning a longarm!

 Even though attitudes toward the quilting process have changed, learning from others and sharing our quilting successes and even failures together is still a rewarding and integral part of the quilting community.
 In the 1800s, quilting bees gave isolated pioneer women a much needed and treasured opportunity for social interaction.
 Loneliness could be displaced for a little while through friends gathering in a kitchen or parlor to work on a quilt.

-Even though we aren’t living in log cabins and mud huts on the open trail any longer, we are still just as isolated in many respects.
+We aren’t living in log cabins and mud huts on the open trail any longer, but we are still just as isolated in many respects.
 The convenience of the Internet now brings the “world” to our doorstep with a few keyboard clicks.
-Enter the word “quilting” in a search engine and in less than a second you can see 122 million results!
-Yet a whopping 91 percent of quilters still work alone on their quilts, with only 54 percent stating they are members of a quilting guild or group.
+Enter the word “quilting” in a search engine and in less than a second you can see 834 million results!
+Yet an earlier study indicated that a whopping 91 percent of quilters still work alone on their quilts, with only 54 percent stating they are members of a quilting guild or group.